seanorourke7/taped/README.md

 ### MoSCoW Prioritization

-I chose to follow the MoSCoW Prioritization method for Everneed, identifying and labeling my:
+I chose to follow the MoSCoW Prioritization method for LucaTaped, identifying and labeling my:

 - **Must Haves**: the 'required', critical components of the project.
 Completing my 'Must Haves' helped me to reach the MVP (Minimum Viable Product) for this project.
 - **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
 The 'Must Haves' must receive priority over the 'Should Haves'.